atsushieno/uapmd/docs/design/PLUGIN_ID_AND_CATALOG.md

 We would typically use JSON to convert to and from string.

-Neither of `AudioPluginIdentifier` and `AudioPluginInformation` ensures that the indicated plugin is valid.
+Neither of the plugin ID and `PluginCatalogEntry` field ensures that the indicated plugin is valid.
 The plugin may disappear from the system at any time.

 There are some requirements for a plugin to meet "Remidy Plugin Metadata Standard":